hcgoranson/Triangle/README.md

 Command for running the jar file; `java -jar target/Triangle-1.0-SNAPSHOT-jar-with-dependencies.jar`

 Build and run command: `mvn clean package && java -jar && target/Triangle-1.0-SNAPSHOT-jar-with-dependencies.jar`

+## Descripton
+A description of this project can be found in the TriangleDescription PDF